 - Conducts regular seminars and workshops on lending and debt collection

-- Author of several publications related to the areas of properly lending to all types of consumers and proper methods of collection this debt
+- Author of several publications related to the areas of lending to all types of consumers and proper methods of the collection of this debt

 - J.D. degree, DePaul University College of Law; B.S.B.A. degree in accounting, Drake University